aws-samples/aws-serverless-tokenization/README.md

 **Step 5.2** Run the script to compile and install the dependent libraries in *dynamodb-client/python/* directory.
 For Lambda Function, we can include `--use container` in `sam build` command to achieve this but for Lambda Layer, we need to download the Lambda docker image to compile dependent libraries for Amazon Linux Image.
 [More details on this](https://github.com/pyca/cryptography/issues/3051?source=post_page-----f3e228470659----------------------)

+Make sure Docker is installed and running on your machine.
 Utilizing Buildx allows us to leverage the better performance and cost-efficiency of the AWS Graviton processor architecture.
 To ensure Docker Buildx is installed run the following command:

 ```bash